 Help kids recognize alphabet letters and memorize sight words by playing a twist on an old classic: Tic-Tac-Toe.
-The game’s great to use as a literacy center, homeschool activity or word work station!
+The alphabet and sight word tic-tac-toe game’s great to use as a literacy center, homeschool activity or word work station!

 Players take turns saving a square by writing in it.
 The first player with three squares in a line (either across, down or diagonal) is the winner.

 But, instead of writing an X or an O, players will write either letters (if they are learning the ABCs) or sight words (if they have started reading).

-Since Middle Brother is still working on learning his alphabet letters, I printed the ABC Tic Tac Toe (below).
+Since Middle Brother is still working on learning his alphabet letters, I printed the alphabet Tic-Tac-Toe (below).

 I cut apart the sheet of letters and placed them in a cup I’d covered with a colorful knee sock.
 (This extra step isn’t required but it makes the activity a lot more exciting for kids!)

 Middle Brother shook the cup to mix up the letters and then reached inside to pick a card: E!

 It was my turn next so I reached in the cup and pulled out a R.

 We wrote our letters in the right spot on our sheet and started playing the game.

 Luckily, Middle Brother is a very good sport so we shook hands, congratulated each other on a great match, and jumped right into round two.

 Sight Word Tic-Tac-Toe